Cisco Nexus Hyperfabric — Getting Started

 - Log in to Cisco Nexus Hyperfabric.
 The first step in creating your cloud-managed network is logging in to the Cisco Nexus Hyperfabric portal and creating an organization in which you will design and operate your network fabric.
 See Log in to Cisco Nexus Hyperfabric.

-- Onboard the switches.
+- Onboard the fabric.
 When the Nexus Hyperfabric switches have been physically installed and wired according to the blueprint, they must be "claimed" by the organization and "bound" to their logical positions (nodes) in the blueprint.
 The switches will become cloud-managed through the Cisco Nexus Hyperfabric portal.
 See Onboard a fabric.

 - Validate the design.
 After you bind the switches to the fabric blueprint, verify that traffic is being forwarded correctly.